armory/docs/content/en/docs/armory-admin/terraform-enable-integration.md

     customerId: someCustomer123 # Your Armory Customer ID
 metrics:
   enabled: true
-  frequency: <Seconds> # Replace with an integer value for seconds based on frequently you want metrics to be scraped
+  frequency: <Seconds> # Replace with an integer value for seconds based on how frequently you want metrics to be scraped
   prometheus:
     enabled: true
     commonTags: # The following tags are examples.
 Use tags that are relevant for your environment